Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Robustness of downstream segmentation algorithms to hyperparameter configurations

 This section evaluates the robustness of the downstream segmentation algorithms across their specific parameter configurations.
 Figures~\ref{fig:robustness_cbm}, \ref{fig:robustness_foote}, and \ref{fig:robustness_lsd} present the distribution of scores for the CBM, Foote, and LSD algorithms, respectively, according to the different embeddings.
 Scores are presented per dataset.

 Results demonstrate that the CBM algorithm is relatively stable when using RBF similarity, but yields lower and more erratic performance with cosine similarity.
 The Foote algorithm appears stable across the evaluated parameter configurations.
 Conversely, the LSD algorithm is highly dependent on the number of clusters, particularly concerning the $\Fzf$ metric.
-This instability may not be inherent to the LSD algorithm itself, but rather stems from underlying assumptions that do not align with the barwise scale, making it ill-suited for this specific application, though further experiments would be needed to confirm this.
+We did not investigate whether this instability arises from the LSD algorithm itself or from underlying assumptions that are incompatible with the barwise scale, which would make the algorithm ill-suited for this application.
+Confirming either explanation would require further experiments.